RxBroadcast/RxBroadcast.kt/README.md

 RxBroadcast.kt
 ==============

-RxBroadcast.kt is a Kotlin wrapper/companion project for [RxBroadcast](https://github.com/RxBroadcast/RxBroadcast), a small distributed event library for the JVM.
+RxBroadcast.kt is a Kotlin wrapper project for [RxBroadcast](https://github.com/RxBroadcast/RxBroadcast), a small distributed event library for the JVM.

 Gradle dependency: